Employer Payroll Taxes

 What Are Employer Payroll Taxes?

-Employer payroll taxes are the taxes withheld from an employee’s paycheck that companies are responsible for paying to the government.
-Payroll taxes are used to fund different programs, such as Social Security, Medicare, federal unemployment, and state unemployment benefits.
+Employer payroll taxes are taxes withheld from an employee’s paycheck that companies are responsible for paying to the government.
+Payroll taxes are a group of taxes used to fund Medicare, Social Security benefits, federal unemployment, state unemployment (where applicable), and more.

 Social Security Tax